CAFA: Class-Aware Feature Alignment for Test-Time Adaptation: Proposed Method

-\textbf{ {Pre-calculation of source statistics}} As shown in the pre-stage of Fig.~\ref{fig:method_overview}, we calculate $C$ class-conditional Gaussian distributions $P(g_s(x_s)|y=c) = \mathcal{N}(g_s(x_s)|\boldsymbol{\mu}_c, \boldsymbol{\Sigma}_c)$ with the pretrained feature extractor $g_s(\cdot)$ over source training samples $(x_s, y_s) \sim \mathcal{X}_s$ with the following equations:
+\textbf{Pre-calculation of source statistics} As shown in the pre-stage of Fig.~\ref{fig:method_overview}, we calculate $C$ class-conditional Gaussian distributions $P(g_s(x_s)|y=c) = \mathcal{N}(g_s(x_s)|\boldsymbol{\mu}_c, \boldsymbol{\Sigma}_c)$ with the pretrained feature extractor $g_s(\cdot)$ over source training samples $(x_s, y_s)$ with the following equations:

-where $N_c$ denotes the number of training samples of class $c$.
-In the linear discriminant analysis (LDA), it is assumed that all the class-conditional Gaussian distributions have the same covariance matrix (\textit{i.e,} tied covariance).
-However, as also pointed out in Lee \textit{et al.}~\cite{covariance}, deep networks are not trained to have the same covariance across the different classes.
-Due to this fact, we utilize class-wise covariance matrices for our experiments.
-Note that even with using a tied covariance, ours still outperforms the existing baselines, and we further explain it in Section~\ref{subsec:analysis}.
+where $N_c$ denotes the number of training samples of class $c$, and $x_{s, n_c}$ indicates training samples of class $c$.

-\textbf{ {Test-time adaptation}} With the obtained source class-conditional distributions $P(g_s(x_s)|y=c)$ at the pre-stage, we perform class-aware feature alignment (CAFA) during the test time.
+\textbf{Test-time adaptation} With the source class-conditional distributions $P(g_s(x_s)|y=c)$, we perform class-aware feature alignment at test time as illustrated in the test-time adaptation stage of Fig.~\ref{fig:method_overview}.
 We initialize a model using the weights of pretrained networks $f_s(\cdot)$ and perform adaptation to target data considering both intra- and inter-class distances.
 Our final loss $\mathcal{L}_{\text{CAFA}}$ is defined as

+As shown in Fig.~\ref{fig:analysis} (a) (blue line), our final loss aligns the source and target distributions in a desirable way by reducing the intra-class distance and enlarging the inter-class distance.